brennelul/bbbbmatrix/README.md

 ## bbbbmatrix

-Implementation of matrix class in C++
+Implementation of matrix class in C++.

 Tested on Linux and macOS.